rljacobson/WAM/doc/infrastructure.md

 ### An aside on intermediate representations

-We need to decide what kind of a “thing” we use to use to represent the flattened term.
+We need to decide what kind of a “thing” we use to represent the flattened term.
 A representation of a piece of code that is neither the source code nor the final executable form is called an *intermediate representation* or *IR*.
 We have a few choices of IRs:

 1. Keep using the `Term` enum.
 2. Use the `Token` enum that the bitcode[^bitcode] compiler will consume, if it’s different from `Term`.
 3. Use whatever representation is used for in-memory data, if it’s different from either of the other two above.
 For us it will be: the `Cell` enum.
 4. Invent some new enum type.

 The only unreasonable option is #4, as it only provides the disadvantage of another intermediate representation type.
 One might choose option #2 in the hope that it will save us some work translating to yet another intermediate representation type later on, but alas, it will turn out that we will need to walk the forest of `X`$i$‘s anyway, so if we use a representation we are going to use anyway, there’s no extra work.
 Option #1 has the advantage that `Term`s print out to the console in a nice tree format.
-But a *flattened* tree no longer looks much like a tree anymore, so this advantage is limited.
+But a *flattened* tree no longer looks much like a tree anymore, so this advantage is of limited use.

 I chose option #3, because it has the advantage that we can put it directly into the VM’s memory if we desire, as part of testing, for example.
+There is a downside: We look a little silly transforming to a `Cell`, then a `Token`, and then back to a `Cell` again.
+I’m OK with that.

 ### The algorithm

 The code in this subsection refers to an `Address` type and a vector of `Address`es called `registers`.
 The `X`$i$’s we have been discussing in this section will be implemented as registers in the virtual machine.
 The `Cell` type used below is the type for the values that are stored either at an address in the vm’s heap memory or in a register.
 The `Address` type can represent both heap addresses and register names.
 We will talk about those types more when we start working on coding the vm itself.
 For now, addresses are just indexes into an array of registers.

 The first step is to assign each distinct term its own register.
-Which terms have already been assigned which registers is tracked with a `HashMap<RcTerm, Address>`.
+Which terms have already been assigned which registers is tracked with a `HashMap<RcTerm, Address>` named `seen`.
 (Recall that `type RcTerm = Rc<Term>`.)
 We again iterate over each term, assigning to each new term encountered the next available register.

 ```rust
 // token.rs